pkteer/PKT-Server/README.md

 Before running the container as pkt-server it will prompt you to enter:
 * a name for your VPN Server
-* country of VNP Server
+* country of VPN Server
 * your username in pkt.chat so that you will be tagged for status updates.
 * and the cost in PKT that clients will be required to pay for 1 hour of Premium VPN service.
 This should be in the range from 1-100 PKT.
 * your pkt.chat username

 The container will publish the SERVER_PORT (default: 8099) and finally will print out all the necessary information.
-The VPN Server information will be posted on the #anode-vpn channel on pkt.chat and the VPN Server should be ready to be used.
+It will be registered and tested by our bot periodically for its working status.
+The server's information and its changing status will be posted on the #anode-vpn channel on pkt.chat.

 For example: